Some exit times estimates for Super-Brownian motion and Fleming-Viot Process: Notation and Main Results

 We begin by giving a brief description on the two population models considered here.
 Super-Brownian motion (SBM) is the continuous version of branching Brownian motion where population evolves as a cloud and branches out like a tree.
 With regards to applications in biology and sociology, super-Brownian motion has been used to investigate Brownian bug model and voter model as in \cite{Bramson, Birch}.
 Brownian bug model studies small organisms such as bugs that reproduce by binary fission at a constant rate and organisms move according to a random walk.
 When it is assumed that the birth and death of bugs are independent of the spatial distribution of the population and bugs are assumed to move according to a Brownian motion, then the model becomes a super-Brownian motion, which in this context is also referred to as the Felsenstein's problem.
 Voter model assumes that each individual in the population has an opinion a or b and it examines the spread of one opinion over the other.
-It has been shown in \cite{Cox} that voter model converges weakly to super-Brownian motion.
+It has been shown in \cite{Cox} that voter model converges weakly to super-Brownian motion.\\ As for the other population model studied here, Fleming-Viot process (FVP) is the continuous version of step-wise mutation model, in which individuals are grouped based on their gene type.
+This process initially was developed in the study of diffusion models in population genetics in the paper \cite{Fleming} by Fleming and Viot in 1979.
+Many authors have since considered this process to study different biological developments for example, alleles diffusions in \cite{Ethier} and polarity in cells in \cite{Gupta}, which is the tendency of the majority of membrane molecules in a cell to concentrate in one place, a condition that occurs mostly in yeast cells.
+Another important application in biology is the modelling of parasite metapopulations by Fleming-Viot process as in \cite{Taylor}, where parasites are assumed to spread and infect their host like the spread of a disease.
+For more applications in population genetics we recommend \cite{Ethier}.
+The distribution of gene types is studied in FVP making it a probability measure-valued process; whereas, SBM is a measure-valued process.
+For more information and background on these population models we refer the reader to \cite{Dawson, Etheridge, moderate, Perkins}.\\ We now give the stochastic partial differential equation (SPDE), the existence and uniqueness of solutions of which were studied in \cite{Xiong} in dimension one and was used to characterize SBM and FVP as unique solutions to certain SPDEs.
+Suppose $(\Omega, \mathcal{F}, P)$ is a probability space with $\{\mathcal{F}_{t}\}$ being a family of non-decreasing sub $\sigma$-fields with the standard conditions of $\{\mathcal{F}_{t}\}$ being right continuous and $\mathcal{F}_{0}$ $P$-complete.
+Since super-Brownian motion is a measure-valued process, we may denote it as $\{\mu_{t}^{\epsilon}\}$, where $\epsilon$ is the branching rate.
+Using $u_{t}^{\epsilon}(y)= \int_{0}^{y}\mu_{t}^{\epsilon}(dx)$ for $y\in \mathbb{R}$, this population model was given in \cite{Xiong} by,